mpv-player/mpv/DOCS/man/input.rst

     Do not expand properties in string arguments.
 (Like ``"${property-name}"``.)
 ``expand-properties`` (default)
     All string arguments are expanded as described in `Property Expansion`_.
+``repeatable``
+    For some commands, keeping a key pressed doesn't run the command repeatedly.
+    This prefix forces enabling key repeat in any case.

 All of the osd prefixes are still overridden by the global ``--osd-level`` settings.